NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 This allows you to run `nix-build -A hello` to realize the derivation in `hello.nix`, similar to the current convention used in Nixpkgs.

 :::{note}
-[`callPackage`] automatically passes attributes from `pkgs` to the given function, if they match attributes required by that function's argument attrset.
+`callPackage` automatically passes attributes from `pkgs` to the given function, if they match attributes required by that function's argument attribute set.

 In this case, `callPackage` will supply `lib`, `stdenv`, and `fetchzip` to the function defined in `hello.nix`.
 :::